sebwylleman/CV/README.md

 These skills have also been useful in my training to be a developer, where I led a session on using agile methodologies to improve team collaboration and project outcomes.
 I provided clear explanations and examples, ensuring that all participants understood the concepts.

 Ultimately, I have developed the ability to communicate effectively with a wide range of individuals, from customers to colleagues to technical experts.
 I prioritize active listening, clear and concise communication, and providing concrete examples to support my points.
 I am confident that these skills will be an asset in any future roles that require effective communication.

-#### Another skill

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Another skill

 ## Education